qmk/qmk_firmware/docs/flashing.md

 To generate this bootloader, use the `bootloader` target, eg. `make planck/rev4:default:bootloader`.
 To generate a production-ready .hex file (combining QMK and the bootloader), use the `production` target, eg. `make planck/rev4:default:production`.

 Compatible flashers:

 * TBD
-  * Currently, you need to either use the [python script](https://github.com/qmk/lufa/tree/master/Bootloaders/HID/HostLoaderApp_python) in the lufa repo, or compile the [`hid_bootloader_cli`](https://github.com/qmk/lufa/tree/master/Bootloaders/HID/HostLoaderApp) from the LUFA repo.
-Homebrew may (will) have support for this directly (via `brew install qmk/qmk/hid_bootloader_cli`)
+  * Currently, you need to either use the [Python script](https://github.com/qmk/lufa/tree/master/Bootloaders/HID/HostLoaderApp_python), or compile [`hid_bootloader_cli`](https://github.com/qmk/lufa/tree/master/Bootloaders/HID/HostLoaderApp), from the LUFA repo.
+Homebrew may (will) have support for this directly (via `brew install qmk/qmk/hid_bootloader_cli`).

 Flashing sequence:

-1. Enter the bootloader using any of the following methods (you only have 7 seconds to flash once it enters):
+1. Enter the bootloader using any of the following methods:
     * Press the `RESET` keycode
-    * Press the `RESET` button on the Teensy or PCB if available
+    * Press the `RESET` button on the PCB if available
     * short RST to GND quickly
 2. Wait for the OS to detect the device
 3. Flash a .hex file